AdamCraven/Capture/README.md

 		}
 	});

-Then capture with jQuery
+Capture them

 	$('#picture').capture(pictureView);
-	//or using OO style;
-	Capture('#picture', pictureView);

-Will link an element with it's view and capture all clicks on the that happen on the '.delete' element.
+It links an element with it's view and capture all clicks on the that happen on the '.delete' element.

 *Requires*: jQuery 1.6+
 *Browser support*: IE6+